belzecue/RabidTunes-rabid-hole-punch-server/README.md

 ## Requirements

-- A public accessible machine with a udp port open
+- A public accessible machine with an udp port open
 - Python3 installed
 - Twisted installed.
 With Python3 installed you can run the command `pip install twisted` to do this